St. Lambert's Church, Münster: Organs and church music

 The St. Lamberti Church has two organs: the large main organ with 55 stops on four manuals built by Karl Schuke in 1988 in the west, and a small mobile choir organ by Johannes Rohlf built in 2004.

-The main organist of Saint Lambert's parish is Professor Tomasz Adam Nowak, who teaches organ improvisation at the Hoschule für Musik in Detmold.
+The main organist of Saint Lambert's parish is Professor Tomasz Adam Nowak, who teaches organ improvisation at the Hochschule für Musik in Detmold.

 The earliest instrument can be traced back to 1386.
 In the sixteenth century, an organ was built in 1538.
 Another (new) instrument was probably completed around 1580 or 1590.
 This instrument with 25 registers on three manuals and pedal later came to the Catholic church in Alstätte in the Ahaus district.

 Since 2020, St. Lambert's parish has a musical scholarship program called "Lamberti Scholars" for young singers between 18–28 years, starting every three years.
 The scholars sing at least once a month in a Sunday evening eucharist and in various concerts and services around the year.
 They are currently led by First Cantor Maximilian Betz, who is also leading the parish's chamber choir.